ljbuturovic/krunic/README.md

   --prefix kaws
 ```

 SkyPilot creates the cluster, Ray distributes the load across the GPUs.
-I achieved near-perfect utilization with basically zero effort:
+In my experiments, it achieves near-perfect utilization:

 ![Description](pcam14_GPU_load.png)